-To strengthen and augment WCMC-Q's relationship with the local and international community, the Department of Global and Public Health offers an innovative Internship Program for undergraduate students.
+To strengthen and augment WCM-Q's, relationship with the local and international community, the Division of Global and Public Health offers an innovative internship program for undergraduate students.
 Talented high school students who have exhibited a strong interest in health care are also considered.
-The proposed program introduces students to the basic core concepts of global and public health with a view to optimize their awareness and knowledge in these areas.
+The program introduces students to the basic core concepts of global and public health with a view to optimize their awareness and knowledge in these areas.
 The program is open to students from around the world.
 More information regarding the internship program can be found here

 The Division of Global and Public Health offers a four-week global health elective course for senior medical students.
 In this elective students are introduced to various global health topics with a special focus on population health and primary health care.
 This information is provided in the context of global health.
 The elective provides information and experience related to public health practice and policy, primary care and public health research.
 Discussion on health care delivery systems and specific programs from countries in the Middle East and other nations from around the world will be used to complement the information provided in the course.
 Field/ hospital visit opportunities in Qatar will also be made available.
 The experience provided will be commensurate with the student’s qualification and background.
 More detailed information regarding the elective offering can be found here